damnation-eu/website-beta/rpg-gameplay.md

 <p>The initial founder is the first leader.
 There can only be one leader at a time and every kingdom always must have a leader.
 If a  leader wants to step down, they must promote an advisor to take their place, which will cause the two players to switch positions.
 The new leader will inherit ownership of all claimed chunks.</p>

 <p>Outside of the positions, leaders can grant cosmetic titles to any citizen of their empire including themself.
 This allows leaders to create internal hierarchies, specializations, and honorary titles to diversify their kingdom.</p>

+<p>If a citizen is a member of a kingdom, they are not allowed to leave without giving their leader and the staff notice.</p>
 <hr>
 <div style="text-align: center;" markdown="1">
 ##Governments